learn-co-students/js-looping-and-iteration-map-lab-dumbo-web-102918/README.md

 ## Problem Statement

 The `map` method is one of the core iterator methods in JavaScript.
-It's a powerful tool for creating a new collection from an another collection whose members have undergone the change you pass in as an argument.
+It's a powerful tool for creating a new collection from another collection whose members have undergone the change you pass in as an argument.

 ## Objectives